All Episodes

 They think the Supreme Court is one.

-What everything's been corrupted now.
+Everything's been corrupted now.

-With the hookers getting information, these people are on the ground before the president arrives.
+These people are on the ground before the president arrives.

 They're having a pre-arrival party.

-Now, when Clinton, I should point out, when Bill Clinton was uh cavorting with Monica Lewinsky, remember what was said?
+Now, when Clinton, I should point out, when Bill Clinton was cavorting with Monica Lewinsky, remember what was said?

 It's just sex.